stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 ## Why this library ?

-I believe modern web application architecture should be based on a REST API which acts as a contract between 2 parts :
+I believe modern web application architecture should be built around a **REST API acting as a clear contract** between two independent parts.

-- backend (only one) : developer feels free to use/change the technology he wants (C#, Go, Rust, PHP...) but must provide and follow the REST API.
-- frontend (one or many) : developer feels free to use/change the technology he wants (SPA/Vue, SPA/React, Mobile/Android...) but must consume and follow the REST API.
+### The Contract Model

+- **Backend (single)** —
+The backend is free to evolve, refactor, or even change language (C#, Go, Rust, PHP…).
+Its only obligation is to provide and respect the REST API contract.

+- **Frontend (one or many)** —
+Frontends are also free to evolve independently (SPA, mobile apps, desktop clients…).
+They must consume and respect the same REST API contract.

+This separation enforces :
+- clear boundaries
+- independent evolution
+- long-term maintainability

 ### My needs

 **Frontend** :

-- I prefer [SPA](https://en.wikipedia.org/wiki/Single-page_application) using [Vite](https://vitejs.dev/), [Vue](https://vuejs.org) and [Vuetify](https://vuetifyjs.com).
+- I mostly build fronteds as [SPAs](https://en.wikipedia.org/wiki/Single-page_application) using [Vite](https://vitejs.dev/), [Vue](https://vuejs.org) and [Vuetify](https://vuetifyjs.com).
+- The frontend is a separate project, compiled independently and deployed as static assets.

 **Backend** :

-- written in C#, the language I 😍.
+- Written in C#, the language I 😍.
-- must be easy to integrate, lightweight with a minimal footprint.
+- Easy to integrate, lightweight, with a minimal footprint
-- must support Router, Websocket, SSE, CORS.
+- Focused on API serving, not full-stack rendering
+- Built-in support for : routing, webSockets, server-sent events (SSE)
-- don't need to have template engine as I write frontend in a separated project.
+- No template engine required
-- must serve static files (static files are the result of my `npm run build` vite project)
+- Ability to serve static files (typically the output of `npm run build`)
-- observability : trace each request and monitor performances
+- Basic observability: request tracing, performance monitoring

 ### The existings projects

+I evaluated and used several existing projects over the years.

 - [ASP.NET Core](https://learn.microsoft.com/fr-fr/aspnet/core/?view=aspnetcore-8.0) :
     - too many features I don't need, I don't want _(Razor, Blazor...)_.
-    - overcomplicated to customize some behaviour
+    - some behaviors are unnecessarily complex to customize
-    - too heavy, sometimes I have a very small API.
+    - heavy for small or focused APIs
-- [IIS](https://iis.net/) an old _« usine à gaz »_ on Windows, Kestrel and SignalR the same on Linux.
+- [IIS](https://iis.net/) an old _« usine à gaz »_ on Windows, Kestrel and SignalR feel similarly heavy on Linux.
-- [EmbedIO](https://github.com/unosquare/embedio) : long time v2 user, I dislike the rewrite of the v3.
-Moreover, it uses the old Microsoft `HttpListener` and the `websocket-sharp` alternative was not perfect.
+- [EmbedIO](https://github.com/unosquare/embedio) : long-time v2 user, the v3 rewrite didn’t fit my expectations.
+Moreover, it relies on the old Microsoft `HttpListener` and the `websocket-sharp` alternative was not perfect.
 - [GenHttp](https://genhttp.org) : feels promising but I was in the process of writting my own.
 - __[NetCoreServer](https://github.com/chronoxor/NetCoreServer)__ : Fast, simple, extremly well design, and extendable.
 Until the v16.0.1, SimpleW was a project on top of the NetCoreServer's `OnReceivedRequest()`

 ### This project

-SimpleW is the result of my past experiences working on C# web server.
+SimpleW is the result of years of experimentation, production usage, and frustration with existing solutions.

+It is a web server designed to be :
+- Lightweight
+- Explicit
+- Fast
+- Easy to embed
+- Focused on APIs, not full-stack magic

-After 4 years grade production, SimpleW serves many APIs without any issue, gains some cool features but still always lightweight and easy to integrate.
+After 4 years in production, SimpleW now :

-Feel free to report issue.
+- Powers multiple APIs
+- Handles real-world traffic reliably
+- Continues to gain useful features
+- Remains simple and predictable

+No magic.
+No bloat.
+Just what is needed.

+## Final Words

+SimpleW exists because I needed a server that :
+- Matches my architectural beliefs
+- Stays out of my way
+- Scales without becoming complex

+If you find a bug, have an idea, or a missing feature — **feel free to open an issue**.

+SimpleW is opinionated, but open.